Saskatchewan Highway 16: Highway 16 East

-At the Big Qill Lake, Highway 16 intersects with Highway 6 where it begins a 5.2 km southbound concurrency with 6.
+At the Big Qill Lake, Highway 16 intersects with Highway 6, where it begins a 5.2 km southbound concurrency with 6.
 At the community of Dafoe, Highway 16 leaves the concurrency with 6 and heads east, skirting the southern end of Big Quill Lake en route Highway 35.
-Big Quill Lake is the largest salt lake in Canada and the Quill Lakes complex (consisting of Big, Middle, and Small Quill Lakes) is part of the Western Hemisphere Shorebird Reserve Network.
+Big Quill Lake is the largest salt lake in Canada, and the Quill Lakes complex (consisting of Big, Middle, and Small Quill Lakes) is part of the Western Hemisphere Shorebird Reserve Network.
 Communities along this section of 16 include Kandahar, Wynyard, and Elfros.
 Wynyard Regional Park is 2.4 km south of Highway 16 and Wynyard along Highway 640.

-From the intersection with Highway 35, 16 continues southeast en route to the town of Foam Lake.
+From the intersection with Highway 35, 16 continues south-east en route to the town of Foam Lake.
 It provides access to the village of Leslie and passes by the southern shore of Foam Lake.
-At Foam Lake, Highway 16 intersects Highway 310 and then heads east for 14 km before resuming its southeasterly routing to the city of Yorkton.
+At Foam Lake, Highway 16 intersects Highway 310 and then heads east for 14 km before resuming its south-easterly routing to the city of Yorkton.
 Communities along this stretch include Sheho, Insinger, Theodore, and Springside.
 From about Sheho to Springside, the highway parallels the Whitesand River.
 At Springside, Highway 16 intersects another north–south highway, Highway 47, which runs from the Canada–US border north to Preeceville.
 A statue of a sharp-tailed grouse, Saskatchewan's provincial bird, was erected in 1985 at Sheho to commemorate both the 80th anniversary of the province of Saskatchewan and the incorporation of Sheho as a village.

 As the highway approaches Yorkton, it turns east to Highway 9.
-At that bend, Highway 16A splits off and continues southeast into Yorkton.
+At that bend, Highway 16A splits off and continues south-east into Yorkton.
 At the north–south Highway 9, the two highways begin a 3.3 km long, southbound concurrency.
 Highway 10 also joins this concurrency for 1.7 km.
-When Highway 16 leaves the concurrency, it resumes its southeasterly routing to Saskatchewan's border with Manitoba.
+When Highway 16 leaves the concurrency, it resumes its south-easterly routing to Saskatchewan's border with Manitoba.
 Attractions at Yorkton include the Western Development Museum and York Lake Regional Park.
-Communities along the final leg of Highway 16 from Yorkton to the Manitoba border include Rokeby, Saltcoats, Bredenbury Churchbridge, Langenburg, and Marchwell.
+Communities along the final section of Highway 16 from Yorkton to the Manitoba border include Rokeby, Saltcoats, Bredenbury, Churchbridge, Langenburg, and Marchwell.
 A large Canadian Dollar Coin was erected in 1993 at Churchbridge south of the Yellowhead to commemorate Rita Swanson, the artist resident of Churchbridge whose design was chosen to mark Canada's 125th birthday in 1992.
 About 5.5 km east of Marchwell is the Manitoba border where the Yellowhead Highway continues as Manitoba Highway 16 to Portage la Prairie and Winnipeg.